Riemann-Hilbert problems from Donaldson-Thomas theory: Quadratic differentials and exact WKB analysis

 Let us assume that our quadratic differential is generic in the sense that if $\gamma_1,\gamma_2$ are two finite-length trajectories of the same phase, then their classes are proportional in $\Gamma$.
 We then define the BPS invariants of $q$ by

 The reason for the coefficient $-2$ is that a ring domain leads to a moduli space of stable objects isomorphic to $\bP^1$.
+See \cite[Theorem 1.4]{BS}.
 In physical terms saddle connections represent hypermultiplets, whereas ring domains represent vector multiplets.

-\begin{thm} The data $(\Gamma, Z,\Omega)$ described above defines a miniversal variation of convergent BPS structures over the orbifold $\Quad(g,m)$. \end{thm}
+\begin{claim} The data $(\Gamma, Z,\Omega)$ described above defines a miniversal variation of convergent BPS structures over the orbifold $\Quad(g,m)$. \end{claim}

-\begin{proof}The only non-trivial thing to check is the wall-crossing formula.
-There are two approaches.
-One can use the results of \cite{BS} to view $\Quad(g,m)$ as an open subset of a space of stability conditions on a CY$_3$ triangulated category defined by a quiver with potential, and then use the theory of wall-crossing for generalised DT invariants \cite{JS,KS1}.
-A more straightforward approach was explained by Gaiotto, Moore and Neitzke using Fock and Goncharov's cluster structure on the moduli spaces of framed local systems. \end{proof}
+{\it Sketch proof.} To check the wall-crossing formula one can use the results of \cite{BS} to view $\Quad(g,m)$ as an open subset of a space of stability conditions on a CY$_3$ triangulated category defined by a quiver with potential, and then apply the theory of wall-crossing for generalised DT invariants \cite{JS,KS1}.

+The fact that the BPS structures are convergent should follow from the results of \cite[Section 5]{BS}.
+The basic point is that the only non-finiteness in the BPS spectrum arises from finitely many ring domains.
+Each of these contributes an infinite collection of saddle connections with classes of the form $\gamma+n\alpha$, where $\alpha$ is the class of the ring domain.
+But for sufficiently large $R>0$ these saddle connections give a finite contribution to the sum \eqref{concon}.